earle/mire/README.markdown

 Then do `lein run` inside the Mire directory to launch the Mire server.
 Then players can connect by telnetting to port 3333.

+## Commands

+In game commands are defined in `resources/commands` with each command having it's own file and loaded in the `user` namespace.

+Aliases are temporarily defined in `src/mire/commands.clj`

+## Rooms

+Rooms are defined as objects inside of files in `resources/rooms`.
+Rooms are keyed by their `:name` property across all files.

 ## Motivation